 Governments and regulatory bodies continue to tighten data protection laws, putting businesses under increasing pressure to ensure compliance.
 Organizations can automate compliance checks to be safe, seeing that their data protection measures meet the latest legal standards without needing constant manual oversight.

 AI data security offers unparalleled protection against cyberattacks, providing real-time threat detection, automated responses, and advanced threat analysis.
-Moreover, AI reduces manual workloads and strengthens compliance with relevant regulations.
+Moreover, AI reduces manual workloads and strengthens compliance with current and emerging AI regulations.

 Are you ready to enjoy the benefits of AI in your data security strategy?
 Request a free 30-day trial from Cohesity today.